anyuanay/MOF_KG_LAMA/README.md

 # Exploring Pre-Trained Language Models to Build Knowledge Graph for Metal-Organic Frameworks (MOFs)
-Data and Jupyter notebooks of the paper: "Exploring Pre-Trained Language Models to Build Knowledge Graph for Metal-Organic Frameworks (MOFs)."
-Accepted in the Second Workshop on Knowledge Graphs and Big Data In Conjunction with IEEE Big Data 2022.
+Data and Jupyter notebooks of the paper: "Exploring Pre-Trained Language Models to Build Knowledge Graph for Metal-Organic Frameworks (MOFs)," accepted in the Second Workshop on Knowledge Graphs and Big Data In Conjunction with IEEE Big Data 2022.

 ## Introduction
 Building knowledge graph is a time-consuming and expensive process which often applies complex natural language processing (NLP) methods for extracting knowledge graph triples from text corpora.
 Pre-trained large language models (PLM) have emerged as a crucial type of approach that provides readily available knowledge for a range of AI applications.
 However, it is unclear whether it is feasible to construct domain-specific knowledge graphs from PLMs.
 Motivated by  building knowledge graphs to empower data-driven materials discovery, we explored a set of state-of-the-art pre-trained general-purpose and domain-specific language models to extract knowledge triples for metal-organic frameworks (MOFs).
 This repository contains the benchmark data and experimental notebooks.